One by one, I pull out the items I’ve collected through the day.

 Though marriage sometimes isn’t easy, I know I’ll always belong.

-And there’s the warmth and tender feeling lingering through me all day long,
+There’s the warmth and tender feeling lingering through me all day long,

 From the hug and kiss he gave me before he put his work clothes on.